g45t345rt/g45w/README.md

   - Swap form.
   - Add and remove liquidity form.
   - Bridge to Eth (with ringsize).
-  - Bridge from Eth through Metamask Extensions and Mobile :D
+  - Bridge from Eth through Metamask Extensions and Mobile.
-- Wallet address hashicon (easily recognize your wallets with a unique icons) <https://github.com/emeraldpay/hashicon>.
+- Wallet address hashicon (easily recognize your wallets with unique icons) <https://github.com/emeraldpay/hashicon>.

-## WIP
+- DApps connection with XSWD protocol by Slixe (toggle on/off, manage connections and permissions).

-- DApps interaction with XSWD protocol by Slixe.
+- Testnet/Mainnet switch component mode.

 ## TODO